Interested in Volunteering as a Team Official with LMHA?

-- Respect in Sports (RIS).
+- Respect in Sport - ACTIVITY LEADER (RIS).
 This is required every five years.
 It is an online course that LMHA will reimburse you for provided complete the course and you are rostered to a team.
 To register for RIS, visit here.

 - Concussion Awareness Training Tool (CATT).
 Currently, there is no expiry date on this course.
 It is available online and is free.
 To register for CATT, visit here.